Joseph Biddle Wilkinson Jr.

 Joseph Biddle Wilkinson Jr. (February 20, 1845 – October 23, 1915) was a member of the Board of General Appraisers.

 Education and career

-Born on February 20, 1845, in Pointe Celeste Plantation, Plaquemines Parish, Louisiana, Wilkinson attended the Virginia Military Institute and served as a lieutenant in the Confederate States Army from 1861 to 1865, during the American Civil War.
+He was born on February 20, 1845, in Pointe Celeste Plantation, Plaquemines Parish, Louisiana, the eldest of seven boys born to Dr. Joseph Biddle and Josephine Osborne (nee Stark) Wilkinson.

+Wilkinson attended the Virginia Military Institute and served as a lieutenant in the Confederate States Army from 1861 to 1865, during the American Civil War.
 After the war, he was a planter in Plaquemines Parish from 1865 to 1885.
 He served as Chief Clerk for the New Orleans Customs House from 1866 to 1890.

 Federal judicial service

 Wilkinson was nominated by President Benjamin Harrison on July 2, 1890, to the Board of General Appraisers, to a new seat created by 26 Stat.
 131. He was confirmed by the United States Senate on July 16, 1890, and received his commission the same day.
 His service terminated on December 15, 1899, due to his resignation.
 He was succeeded by Marion De Vries.